CenterForSecureEnergyInformatics/data-compressor/readme.md

-Data compressor - Framework for smart meter compression algorithms
+Data Compressor - Framework for smart meter compression algorithms
 ==================================================================

 This software implements a number of lossless smart meter data compression algorithms and can also be used to evaluate them.
 If you use this software, please cite